razbakov/razbakov/content/blog/2018/08-18-how-to-improve-foreign-language.md

 During a year use declaration technique to set all your long-, mid-, short term goals (2 of each one).
 Stay focused on relevant thing throughout the time period.
 Don’t over stress yourself.

 Join any online challenge and language marathon.
-Join [TheGame](/the-game) to compete with yourself and get inspired by likeminded people.

 ## Action